 - A new entrant pursuing an undergraduate course for the first time

 - Eligible for the Special Rate of SUSI grant (family income of €24,500) and/or in receipt of a Department of Employment Affairs and Social Protection means-tested payment

 - Have been a resident in the Irish State for three of the past five years

-- Be studying an approved full-time undergraduate course or part-time undergraduate course in one of the HEIs from the Leinster Pillar I cluster (this includes RCSI's Undergraduate Medicine, Pharmacy and Physiotherapy programmes).
+- Be studying an approved full-time undergraduate course or part-time undergraduate course in one of the HEIs from the Leinster Pillar I cluster.

 and be from one of the under-represented groups at higher education, including:

 - Students from communities, groups or areas that are socio-economically disadvantaged or that have low levels of participation in higher education, including those who have experienced homelessness, the care system, survivors of domestic violence, and those who have experience of the criminal justice system

 - Students who qualify for the special rate of maintenance grant under the Student Grant Scheme (SUSI) and/or are in receipt of a Department of Social Protection (DSP) payment are also considered to be socio-economically disadvantaged.

 - Socio-economically disadvantaged mature students (23 or older on 1 January of their year of entry to higher education – and having never previously accessed higher education);